Voiced By Alex Walsh (series) and Charlie Schlatter (pilot)

 Demoted to Extra: Stopped appearing in the comic regularly after the first two arcs, though she finally came back in issue 14 of the comic.

-Beware the Nice Ones: Sweet, if somewhat overly honest and out of sorts with the Warriors way of doing things, but in only two apperances thus far she's been the only being to rattle The Emotion Lord at all and gone One-Winged Angel, easily defeating the villain of the week.
+Beware the Nice Ones: Sweet, if somewhat overly honest and out of sorts with the Warriors way of doing things, but in only two apperances thus far she's been the only being to rattle The Emotion Lord at all in "Gas-Powered Stick" and gone One-Winged Angel, easily defeating the villain of the week in "Mexican Touchdown".

 Brutal Honesty: Tells Danny she's not attracted to him at all in "Mexican Touchdown" after he spends an entire episode getting himself horribly maimed to impress her.